Skip to Content

 15. William Morris Honeysuckle Design

-Archival research revealed this design was by William Morris’s daughter, May.
-Initially designed in 1883, this is still a popular wallpaper design today.
+Archival research revealed that this design was by William Morris’s daughter, May.
+Originally designed in 1883, it is still a popular wallpaper design today.

 Honeysuckle William Morris